CurtinIDS/ADSN-2024/README.md

 ```

 This can be done automatically by running the GitHub action, which will also upload the results to the GitHub Page: [nextjs.yml](/.github/workflows/nextjs.yml)

+### Support images on GitHub pages with a static Next.js project

+The following adaptations are needed in order to make images work on GitHub Pages:
+- `basePath` needs to be added in [next.config.mjs](next.config.mjs)
+- add `unoptimized` argument to all `Images` in [next.config.mjs](next.config.mjs)
+- every `Image` in the code should have `basePath` prefixed in their `src` value.
+(Example: `<Image src="/asdn24-web/next.svg" />)

+As a result of this, when developing locally the home page will need `basePath` prefixed: [http://localhost:3000/asdn24-web](http://localhost:3000/asdn24-web)